TomNewton1/wordle-clone/README.md

 cp .env.example .env
 ```

-Update `.env` file with your environment specific variables.
+Update `.env` file with your environment specific variables if required such as different API url.

 ### 3. Run Development Server